 Why you may want to delete a Facebook business page

-Facebook has a massive user-base, but digital marketing is about more than just the pure reach of the channel in question.
-It’s important to consider the kind of mindset in which that channel reaches people, too.
-In the case of Facebook, it’s largely used in people’s downtime to connect with friends and family.
-This makes it well-suited to companies in areas like lifestyle, leisure and travel, but perhaps less relevant for B2B organisations, particularly at the enterprise level.
+Although Facebook does have a huge user base, digital marketing is significantly more than just the pure reach of the channel in question.
+Especially when considering a social media platform for your business, it’s crucial to take under account the sort of mindset in which that channel reaches its users.
+When it comes to Facebook, the platform is predominantly used in people’s downtime to connect with friends and family members.
+This is what makes it particularly well-suited to businesses in the lifestyle, leisure and travel sectors.
+At the same time, it is probably a less relevant channel for B2B organisations - especially at the enterprise level.

 While you may be able to reach business decision-makers through Facebook, they probably won’t be using the platform in a business context - whereas with LinkedIn and Twitter, there’s a much greater likelihood that they are.